Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 **The structure is still subject to change.
 If you have advice on the structure please let me know.**

-## Extending support of a language
+## Extend support of a language

+We call the aforementioned procedures in [lexer.h](#lexerh), [parser.h](#parserh), [deparser.h](#deparserh), and [delexer.h](#delexerh) tools.

+### Create a new tool for an existing language

+Maybe you simply want to create a lexer, parser, deparser or delexer.
+Then just follow step 3, 4, 5, or 6 from the list [below](#add-support-for-new-language) with 'name' appended with a descriptive identifier.

 ## Add support for new language

 When you want to add support for language "name" go through the following steps.

 1. Create the subfolder "name", preferably in lowercase letters.
-2. In the newly created folder make the files lang.h, lexer.h, parser.h, deparser.h, delexer.h.
+2. In the newly created folder make the files lang.h, lexer.h, parser.h, deparser.h, and delexer.h.
 3. In lexer.h put a procedure `Token lex_name(Reader *, string *)` (see [lexer.h](#lexerh)).
 4. In parser.h put a procedure `Global parser_name(Lexer, Reader *, string *, Stack *, Queue *)`  (see [parser.h](#parserh)).
 5. In deparser.h put a procedure `void deparser_name(Delexer, Writer *, Global)`  (see [deparser.h](#deparserh)).
 6. In delexer.h put a procedure `void delexer_name(Writer *, Token)`  (see [delexer.h](#delexerh)).
 7. In lang.h put includes to the other files and a procedure `Language get_language_name()`  (see [lang.h](#langh)).

-### Create a new tool for an existing language

-Maybe you simply want to create a lexer, parser, deparser or delexer.
-Then just follow step 3, 4, 5 or 6 of the above list with 'name' appended with a descriptive identifier.